VedantGhodke/WhatsApp-Automation/README.md

   --message (optional) MESSAGE Enter the msg you want to send <br>
   --remove_cache (optional) REMOVE_CACHE Remove Cache | Scan QR again or Not <br>

-For Windows: `python3 PyWhatsapp.py --chrome_driver_path './chromedriver.exe' --message 'Hi Shaurya, How Are you?'`
+For Windows: `python3 PyWhatsapp.py --chrome_driver_path './chromedriver.exe' --message 'Hi Vedant, How Are you?'`
-<br>For MACOS: `python3 PyWhatsapp.py --chrome_driver_path './chromedriver' --message 'Hi Shaurya, How Are you?'`
+<br>For MACOS: `python3 PyWhatsapp.py --chrome_driver_path './chromedriver' --message 'Hi Vedant, How Are you?'`

 ### input_contacts()